vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 ![architecture](./docs/gallery/Architecture.png)

-## Prerequisite RAK4631
+## Prerequisites RAK4631

-Before to go further, I advice you to take note of the [official Helium RAK4631 documentation](https://docs.helium.com/use-the-network/devices/development/rakwireless/wisblock-4631/).
-You must follow carrefuly each steps to setup your [PlatformIO IDE](https://docs.helium.com/use-the-network/devices/development/rakwireless/wisblock-463/platformio/) environment.
+Before going further, I would  suggest you to read attentively the [official RAK4631 Helium documentation](https://docs.helium.com/use-the-network/devices/development/rakwireless/wisblock-4631/).
+You must follow carrefuly each step to set up your [PlatformIO IDE](https://docs.helium.com/use-the-network/devices/development/rakwireless/wisblock-4631/platformio).

-My firmeware was outdated and I had some trouble with my USB driver.
-Thus, I have updated the bootloader with this [guide](https://forum.rakwireless.com/t/bootloader-fails-to-upgrade-via-ble/4193/3) and I have fixed some issues.
+:warning: My firmware was outdated therefore its communication with my USB driver was quite defective.
+After updating the bootloader thanks to this [guide](https://forum.rakwireless.com/t/bootloader-fails-to-upgrade-via-ble/4193/3), this issue has been fixed, as well as many others.

 The program has been widely inspired from the Wisblock [weather monitoring](https://github.com/RAKWireless/WisBlock/tree/master/examples/RAK4630/solutions/Weather_Monitoring) project from the official GitHub repository RAKWireless.

 ## Cayenne Low Power Payload

-The payload has been adapted to be compatible with the LoRaWan [RAK7204](https://store.rakwireless.com/products/rak7204-lpwan-environmental-node) [Cayenne LPP](https://developers.mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload) payload and [RAK Unified Interface](https://github.com/RAKWireless/RUI_LoRa_node_payload_decoder).
+The payload follow the [Cayenne LPP](https://docs.mydevices.com/docs/lorawan/cayenne-lpp) structure.
+So, the payload has been adapted in order to be compatible with all LoRa nodes which are built on [RAK Unified Interface](https://github.com/RAKWireless/RUI_LoRa_node_payload_decoder).

+I already own a built-in Home Environnemental [RAK7204](https://store.rakwireless.com/products/rak7204-lpwan-environmental-node) and I would to share the same Helium [flows](https://docs.helium.com/use-the-network/console/flows/) too.

-The librarie [CayenneLPP.h](https://github.com/ElectronicCats/CayenneLPP) is used to build the data payload.
+The librarie [CayenneLPP.h](https://github.com/ElectronicCats/CayenneLPP) is used in order to build the data payload.

 ### Temperature